zeroSteiner/crcelk/README.md

 [![Github Issues](http://img.shields.io/github/issues/zerosteiner/crcelk.svg?style=flat-square)](https://github.com/zerosteiner/crcelk/issues)
 [![PyPi Release](https://img.shields.io/pypi/v/crcelk.svg?style=flat-square)](https://pypi.python.org/pypi/crcelk)

 This is an updated fork of the [CrcMoose][1] module for recent versions of Python.
-Python versions 2.6+ and 3.1+ are supported.
+It provides a pure Python implementation of the CRC algorithm and allows for variants to easily be defined by providing their parameters such as width, starting polynomial, etc. Python versions 2.6+ and 3.1+ are supported.

 ## Usage Example
 ```python